Birmingham, Alabama Neck Lift

 - The use of anesthesia during your neck lift.

-A neck lift may be performed in an accredited office-based surgical facility, licensed ambulatory surgical center or hospital.
-Since your neck lift will be performed as an outpatient procedure, be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.
+Neck lift procedures are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
+Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night after surgery.

 Neck Lift Procedure

-Medications are administered for comfort during your neck lift procedure.
-Anesthesia choices include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Neck lift surgery is performed using intravenous sedation or general anesthesia.
+Your surgeon will recommend the best choice for you.

 Neck Lift Incisions

-A traditional neck lift incision often begins in the hairline at the level of the sideburn, continues down and around the ear and ends in the posterior hair.
+A traditional incision for a neck lift often begins in the hairline at the level of the sideburn, continues down and around the ear, and ends in the posterior hair.
 Fat may be sculpted or redistributed from the jowls and neck.
-The tissue underlying the neck skin is repositioned and the platysma muscle is commonly tightened.
+The tissue underlying the neck skin is repositioned and the muscle is commonly tightened.
 Skin is redraped over the uplifted contours and excess skin is trimmed away.
-A separate incision under the chin is often necessary for Liposuction of this area and for repair of the muscle.
-The incisions are closed with sutures or skin adhesives.
+A separate incision under the chin is often necessary for liposuction of this area and repair of the muscle.

-A limited incision neck lift may involve incisions only around the ear.
+A limited incision for a neck lift may involve incisions only around the ear.
 While the incisions are shorter, the results may be more limited.

 Neck Lift Recovery

-Your doctor will give you specific instructions on how to care for yourself.
-Following your plastic surgeon's instructions is essential to the success of your surgery.
-These instructions may include:
+Your plastic surgeon will give you specific instructions on how to care for yourself after surgery.
+Following these instructions is essential to the success of your neck lift.
+The instructions may include:

 - How to care for the surgical site and drains.